kurttheviking/ipnation/README.md

 - `SS`, `SSD`, South Sudan
 - `SX`, `SXM`, Sint Maarten (Dutch)

-Note that some IPv4 addresses may resolve to an unknown nation response:
+Currently, some addresses may resolve to an unknown nation response:

 ```
 {